Green-Digital-Guardians/.github/GreenPaper.md

 The **GREEN ARKS** will become places of connection between the human being and the land, *“going back to the origin”*, protecting these rural lands for healthy spiritual spaces.

-## 6. Our purpose is to create the Largest Community on Planet Earth "Digital Guardians of The Green Arks" through new NFT technologies.
+## 6. Our purpose is to create the Largest Community on Planet Earth "Digital Guardians of The Green Arks" through new NFT technologies

 Our purpose is to create the community of ***GREEN DIGITAL GUARDIANS OF THE GREEN ARKS OF PLANET EARTH***, where new technologies such as Blockchain and NTFs will allow laying the foundations for a decentralized model of environmental protection, supportive, visionary, and democratic.